This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Accelerometer”.

 Explanation: The torquer coil in the accelerometer restore the pendulum to null, the torquer current being a measure of the restoring torque and, hence, of the acceleration.

-5. Why does accelerometers that include fluid damping exhibit reduced damping?
+5. Why do accelerometers that include fluid damping exhibit reduced damping?

 a) State of fluid